Nier: Remaster

-An updated version of Replicant titled Nier Replicant ver.1.22474487139... was announced in March 2020 as part of the 10th anniversary celebrations for the series and was slated for a worldwide release for PlayStation 4, Xbox One, and Windows.
-It was released on April 22, 2021, in Asia, and April 23 in the West.
-Yosuke Saito returns as the producer, and Yoko Taro remains as the writer, with the role of director being passed to Saki Ito.
-Development was handled by Toylogic. ver.1.22474487139... features new Japanese voicework to make the game fully voiced, and both new and rearranged music from the original composer.
+An updated version of Nier titled Nier Replicant ver.1.22474487139... was announced in March 2020 as part of the 10th anniversary celebrations for the series and was slated for a worldwide release for PlayStation 4, Xbox One, and Windows.
+It was released on console in Asia on April 22, 2021, and worldwide the following day.
+The Windows version released worldwide on April 23.
+The game came in both standard and a limited "White Snow" edition exclusive to the Square Enix online store.
+Pre-orders came with a digital soundtrack and platform-specific art-based bonuses.
+An updated version of Grimoire Nier was released in Japan in 2021, and for the first time in English in 2023.

-The combat redesign was supervised by Takahisa Taura of PlatinumGames, who had worked on Nier: Automata.
+Yosuke Saito returned as the producer, Yoko Taro remained as creative director, and the role of game director went to Saki Ito.
+Development was handled by Toylogic.
+The combat redesign was supervised by Takahisa Taura of PlatinumGames, who had worked on the game's sequel Nier: Automata.
 Toylogic was brought on board due to Yoko knowing its founder, Yoichi Take, from their time working together at Cavia.
 Kazuma Koda, who worked on later Nier projects, contributed promotional artwork.
+Ito described his work reworking the combat and graphical design as preserving as much as possible while matching his own idealised memories of the game and create something to please fans of Nier: Automata.
 The characters were redrawn by Akihiko Yoshida, Toshiyuki Itahana, and Kimihiko Fujisaka; all three had contributed to the Drakengard and Nier series, and were brought in at Yoko's request.
-The game included new story content, content creating a narrative link to its sequel, and story content originally cut from the game.
-It also featured an appearance and role for the father protagonist used in the original Western release.
-Most of the English original cast returned, including Laura Bailey (Kaine), Liam O'Brien (Grimoire Weiss), Julie Ann Taylor (Emil), and Eden Riegel (Devola and Popola).
-The protagonist had two voice actors; Zach Aguilar voiced the younger version, while Ray Chase voiced the older version after the time skip.
+Yoshida worked on the redesigns of the young protagonist, Kainé, Yonah and Emil; Itahana redesigned Devola and Popola; and Fujisaka reworked the designs for the king of Facade, his queen Fyra, the father protagonist, and designed new character Louise.